Conference Day One |

 Synopsis

-Question & Answer Session Facilitated by the Chair
+Question & Answer Session Facilitated by the Focus Day Chair

-12:30 pm Action: What Are You Going to Do to Increase Engagement & Learning?
+12:20 pm Action: What Are You Now Going to Do Differently to Increase Communication & Culture in Your Retail Organization?

 Synopsis